This post contains affiliate links. Please see our disclosure policy.

 These sourdough discard pretzel bites are best enjoyed freshly baked, right out of the oven.
 They will stay fresh for around 12 hours, after that they will start to become stale.
 You could refresh them in the oven though, just warm them on a low heat.

 They do freeze really well.
-Once baked and cooled, snap freeze them on a baking tray and then place them into a ziploc bag and freeze for up to 2 months.
-When you are ready to use them, thaw at room temperature and then gently warm them in a moderate oven when you're ready to eat them.
-I don't recommend freezing the beer cheese dip as it tends to change the texture.
+Once baked and cooled, snap freeze them on a baking tray and then place them into a ziplock bag or airtight container and freeze for up to 2 months.
+When you are ready to use them, thaw at room temperature and then gently warm them in a moderate oven when you’re ready to eat them.
+I don’t recommend freezing the beer cheese dip as it tends to change the texture.
 I make this fresh when we want to use it (although it will last for up to 3 days in the fridge).

 Sourdough Discard Pretzel Bites - Recipe Feature Image